CodeWithJV/open-holochain-curriculum/slides/actions-and-entries.md

 - UI folder
   - Where all the frontend code is written
   - HC supports Svelte / Vue / Solid
-  - Can be written in any frontend language using their JavaScript API (React, CLI, etc)
+  - But UI can be written in any frontend language using their JavaScript API (React, CLI tool, etc)
 - workdir (not important)
   - Holochain configuration stuff
 - package.json / flake.nix / cargo.toml